-MUNCIE, Indiana – This country was formed based on the collective voices of the people making up a new country at the time.
+This country was formed based on the collective voices of the people making up a new country at the time.
 The founders fought for and earned their freedom from a ruling monarchy intertwined with the Church of England.
 They had no say in their government and had no freedom from religion.
-You believed as you were told or you were considered a heretic.
+You believed as you were told, or you were considered a heretic.
 It doesn’t sound very empowering for the individual.

-Add to that, the government demanded taxes on goods and services.
-The individual citizen/taxpayer had no say-so in the government which ruled over them, yet they paid for it.
-The “taxation without representation” added frustration and resentment to an already oppressive government.
+Add to that; the government demanded taxes on goods and services.
+The individual citizens/taxpayers had no say-so in the government which ruled over them, yet they paid for it.
+The “taxation without representation” added frustration and resentment to an oppressive government.

 Leaders who do not act dialogically, but insist on imposing their decisions, do not organize the people–they manipulate them.
-They do not liberate, nor are they liberated: they oppress. ~ Paulo Freire
+They do not liberate, nor are they liberated: they oppress. ~ Paulo Freier

-This country was formed due to oppression of the people.
-Our founders were being ruled over by two institutions: a government and a church.
-These two institutions oppressed the people which the individual spirit will not tolerate.
+This country was formed due to the oppression of the people; the people were being ruled over by two institutions: a government and a church.
+These two institutions oppressed the people, which the individual spirit will not tolerate.
 The theme running beneath the surface of nearly every article written on Muncie Voice is the culmination of social unrest from oppression.

-So, the people fled to start-up a new government based on the power of the individual.
-Pure power of the individual requires a pure democracy – in fact, democracy is Greek for “people power”.
+So, the people fled to start a new government based on the power of the individual.
+The pure power of the individual requires a pure democracy – in fact, democracy is Greek for “people power.”

-Since a pure democracy requires people making informed decisions for the benefit of everyone, it requires a great degree of information.
-It required that all people be well-informed so they could make good decisions to the benefit of the greater good.
+Since a pure democracy requires people to make informed decisions for the benefit of everyone, it requires a great degree of information.
+It required that all people be well informed to make good decisions for the benefit of the greater good.

-The problem our founders incurred while framing our new form of government was our means of communication was very slow.
-Generally, the word spread by mouth via horse from one village to another.
-Therefore, it was hard for farmers to keep up on current news and information required to make good decisions, so they had to devise a representative democracy.
+The problem our founders faced while framing our new form of government was that our means of communication were very slow.
+Generally, the word is spread by mouth via horse from one village to another.
+Therefore, it was hard for farmers to keep up with current news and information required to make good decisions, so they had to devise a representative democracy.

-We turned over some of our individual power to others in the process.
-The reason I highlighted “social contract” is President Obama uses that term quite often; he’s a constitutional lawyer – people on the far right forget this about the President since they continuously refer to him as a “community organizer” from Illinois with no leadership experience.
+We turned over some of our power to others in the process.
+I highlighted “social contract” because President Obama uses that term quite often; he’s a constitutional lawyer – people on the far right forget this about the President since they continuously refer to him as a “community organizer” from Illinois with no leadership experience.

-The Koch brothers and many other free market libertarians – mostly billionaire capitalists who’ve accumulated large sums of money extracted from communities through the hard work from American people, are using the wealth they’ve accumulated to promote libertarianism, anarcho-capitalism, or free-market capitalism.
+Charles Koch and many other free-market libertarians – mostly billionaire capitalists who’ve accumulated large sums of money extracted from communities through the hard work of American people, are using the wealth they’ve accumulated to promote libertarianism, anarcho-capitalism, or free-market capitalism.

 Here is the definition from Wikipedia: